Croyd/uQuest/README.md

 Now updated to 1.9.2

+Here is the link for the spigot build jar: [uQuest Spigot Jar](https://dl.dropboxusercontent.com/u/58005429/uQuestSpigot/uQuest.jar)
-Here is the link for the jar: [uQuest Jar](https://dl.dropboxusercontent.com/u/58005429/uQuest.jar)
+Here is the link for the craftbukkit build jar: [uQuest Bukkit Jar](https://dl.dropboxusercontent.com/u/58005429/uQuestBukkit/uQuest.jar)

+note: Right now it will not support name changing, if you change your name  you'll lose your quest progress.
+      Also it will not support the new blocks in 1.9 or 1.8.
+Working on it.

 ##Plugin Info
 [Commands & Permissions](https://github.com/Croyd/uQuest/wiki/Commands-&-Permissions)